xmzio/xmzio.github.io/about/index.md

 title: About
 ---

-I'm Xavier Mu&ntilde;iz, and I'm a software developer in Dallas, Texas.
+My name is Xavier Mu&ntilde;iz, and I'm a software developer in Dallas, Texas.

-I work at [Base22](http://base22.com) as a Solution Architect.
-Base22 is the best enterprise web design and development agency, and I'm very proud of being part of this team.
+I work as a Solution Architect at [Base22](http://base22.com).
+Base22 is the best enterprise web design and development agency, and I'm very proud I'm part of this awesome team.

-After work I'm still on my computer, and I like to program small apps for the iPhone and the iPad.
+I'm still on my computer after work, and I like to program small apps for the iPhone and the iPad.

 Contact